 - Capital One Venture Miles

 Marriott Bonvoy is a hotel points program.
 However, it also functions as a transferable reward points currency since you can convert Bonvoy points into airline miles.
 It's worth noting that Marriott isn't the only hotel program that offers transfers to airline partners.
 We don't cover the others in depth because their conversion rates are generally a terrible value (such as turning 10,000 IHG points into just 25 Air New Zealand Airpoints).

 - Maximum flexibility

-- Easy for beginners, rewarding for experts
+- Easy for beginners and rewarding for experts

 - Easy to earn

 For beginners, the sheer number of options can make it much easier to find something that works.
 As you learn more about the individual hotel and airline programs, you see that each has its sweet spots that offer especially good value.
-Points and miles experts love transferrable points because they let you leverage the best parts of every partner program.
+Points and miles experts love transferable points because they let you leverage the best parts of every partner program.

 - Maximizing value can be complicated

 With so many ways to redeem your points, it can be more challenging to decide on the best course of action.
 If you're a perfectionist by nature, it can be easy to overanalyze the options, wonder if you're getting the best possible deal.
 But we'll take too many options over minimal options every time.
 Don't forget to put a value on the time you spend searching for awards.
 You can request expert help with a booking right from your AwardWallet account.
 If you have transferable points, your booking expert can provide even better options.